Pembrokeshire Coast Path

 Hadrian's Wall Path

-When the Roman Empire decided to build a wall to keep the marauding Pictish Scots out of northern England, they likely didn’t consider that their handiwork would one day form the backdrop for one of the country’s finest walks.
+When the Romans built Hadrian's Wall, they likely didn’t consider that their handiwork would one day form the backdrop for one of the country’s finest walks.
 Spanning 135km from Bowness-on-Solway in Cumbria, to appropriately named Wallsend in Tyne and Wear, this National Trail combines bracing hiking with the cultural heritage for which the UK is famous.

 To access a range of wonderful walks around the UK visit iFootpath by clicking below.